 The third and final component of the head nurse's role is that of supervising the nursing staff.
 This is again primarily an administrative duty, which involves ensuring that they are conforming to the formal rules applying to the ward.
 Since the head nurse is not able to leave the desk officially, for the most part the behavior of the other personnel is conducted outside her vision, which means that the only effective way in which she can check the performance of these others is by examining the records for each patient.
-Given that at each point in the patient's career on the E.R. notes are recorded on the chart, which provide some rough index of what the nurse has done, then it can be seen that these provide the major insight that the head nurse has into the behavior of the nursing staff.
+Siven that at each point in the patient's career on the E.R. notes are recorded on the chart, which provide some rough index of what the nurse has done, then it can be seen that these provide the major insight that the head nurse has into the behavior of the nursing staff.

-applies is to question someone on whether they have done something that they had been asked to do.
+For example, one of the most frequent sanctions that the head nurse applies is to question someone on whether they have done something that they had been asked to do.
 Thus the head nurse may be able to sanction one of the nursing staff by asking, for instance, whether they have taken vital signs on a patient.
 In asking this question, or others like it, she indicates that either she knows that they have not been taken or that they have been taken but not entered on the chart.
 Thus to some degree the head nurse may exert some control over the behavior of the nursing staff and prevent any gross breaches in the formal rules.

-Vital signs refer simply to the recorded blood pressure, temperature and pulse of the patient.
+5Vital signs refer simply to the recorded blood pressure, temperature and pulse of the patient.